vsilaev/tascalate-async-await/README-NG.md

     return async(result);
 }
 ```
-It's worth to mention, that when developing code with async/await you should avoid so-called ["async/await hell"](https://medium.com/@7genblogger/escaping-so-called-async-await-hell-in-node-js-b5f5ba5fa9ca).
-In short, pay special attention what parts of your code may be executed in parallel and what parts require serial execution.
-Consider the following example:
+It’s important to highlight that when writing code using async/await, you should steer clear of the so-called ["async/await hell"](https://medium.com/@7genblogger/escaping-so-called-async-await-hell-in-node-js-b5f5ba5fa9ca).
+Put simply, be mindful of which sections of your code can run concurrently and which ones must be executed sequentially.
+Take the following example, for instance:
 ```java
 public @async CompletionStage<Long> calculateTotalPrice(Order order) {
     Long rawItemsPrice = await( calculateRawItemsPrice(order) );